 "So much about a team's execution is its ability to adapt to getting punched in the face by the customer.
 The customer is the true reality."

 There you have it.
-We hope this list make you rethink your perspective in running a business and give you insights when it comes to leadership, teamwork, strategy, and management.
+We hope this list makes you rethink your perspective in running a business and give you insights when it comes to leadership, teamwork, strategy, and management.
 Bookmark or add them to your playlist, and let those ideas flow!

 Inspired and ready to do business?
 Talk to us, learn how Cloud Employee works, or check out our Developer Pricing Guide.
 You can hire offshore developers with us across these technologies.